Dilution Calculator

 What is the difference between a dilution factor and a dilution ratio?+

 A dilution ratio is usually written with a colon, like 1:10.
-In many lab contexts this means 1 part stock to 10 parts diluent (11 parts total, an 11-fold dilution), though some people use “1:10” loosely to mean a 10-fold dilution.
+In many lab contexts this means 1 part stock to 10 parts diluent, giving 11 parts total and an 11 fold dilution.
+Some people use 1:10 loosely to mean a 10 fold dilution though.

 Because the ratio notation is ambiguous, state the parts explicitly.
 The Ratio mode and our dilution ratio calculator ask for parts directly and report the equivalent fold dilution.